-The smallest task time to be used is 1 ms (a task time of 1 to 50 ms is recommended for the I/O data, further tasks can also be set slower).
+The shortest usable task time is 1 ms. A task time of 1 to 50 ms is recommended for the I/O data.
+Other tasks can also be set slower.

-When using shorter cycle times, the total system load is to be observed.
-If too short a cycle time is selected, the Web visualization and remote desktop may operate very slowly or cause timeouts.
+When using shorter cycle times, the total system utilisation rate is to be observed.
+If too short a cycle time is selected, the Web visualisation and remote desktop may operate very slowly or cause timeouts.
 The user is responsible for projecting and configuring his system such that it is not overloaded.